roland-rad-lab/MoCaSeq/LRZ.md

 tar -xzf /dss/dssfs02/lwp-dss-0001/pn29ya/pn29ya-dss-0000/images/structural-variation-jabba.tar.gz -C structural-variation-jabba tar -xzf /dss/dssfs02/lwp-dss-0001/pn29ya/pn29ya-dss-0000/images/quay.io%biocontainers%cnvkit:0.9.9--pyhdfd78af_0.tar.gz -C cnv-kit-0.9.9

+# The final thing we need to do is to ensure that we have mount points for important resources
+# (At some point this should be incorporated into the container images)
+mkdir -p mocaseq2/var/pipeline/ref mocaseq2/var/pipeline/repository
+mkdir -p structural-variation-jabba/var/pipeline/ref structural-variation-jabba/var/pipeline/repository
+mkdir -p cnv-kit-0.9.9/var/pipeline/ref cnv-kit-0.9.9/var/pipeline/repository

 # There are example configuration files for LRZ in the test-datasets repo
 # you can save them locally or try and use them directly